mobizt/SerialTCPClient/README.md

 See the examples folder for sketches demonstrating:
 - Connecting to a TCP server
 - Sending and receiving data
-- Using with ESP32/ESP8266 as a WiFi bridge
+- Using with ESP32/ESP8266/Raspberry Pi Pico W as a network (WiFi) bridge

 ---